-The Four Corners area is the traditional homeland to a number of Native American tribes creating a region rich in culture, art and history.
-Steeped in tradition, this culturally diverse region offers visitors an authentic experience with exceptional food, beautiful art and fascinating people.
+The Four Corners area is the traditional homeland to a number of Native American communities creating a region rich in culture, art, and history.
+Steeped in tradition, this culturally diverse region offers visitors an authentic experience with exceptional food, beautiful art, and fascinating people.

 Farmington sits in the center of the Four Corners area, home to the Navajo, Jicarilla-Apache, Southern Ute, Ute Mountain Ute and Hopi tribes.
 Make time to discover the people, history and cultures found here and you may never want to leave!

 Although completely surrounded by the Navajo reservation, the Hopi people have a long history that is distinctly different from their neighbors.
 The major Hopi villages are located at the top of three mesas in Northeastern Arizona.
 Each village is independent and practices its own style of government.
 All Hopi villages have gifted artisans, and distinctions can be made by the crafts that each village produces.

 Located in the mountains and mesas of north-central New Mexico, the Jicarilla Apache landscape offers diverse scenery, from forests of Ponderosa Pines to flats dotted with Sagebrush.

 Museum of Navajo Art & Culture

 The Museum of Navajo Art and Culture is located in historic downtown Farmington, as part of the newly dedicated New Mexico Arts and Cultural District.
 The museum features a truly significant collection of Navajo Rugs with Navajo textiles from the early 1900's to today.

 The Navajo Nation is the largest Indian tribe in the United States, with roughly one third living in New Mexico.
 The majority of the Navajo people live in Arizona, while a small population resides in southern Utah.
 The Navajo reservation covers more than 27,000 square miles of land throughout Utah, Arizona and New Mexico.